Pirates vs. Cubs Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 53 hits with seven doubles, nine home runs, 39 walks and 24 RBI.
-He's also stolen seven bases.
+- Andrew McCutchen has 55 hits with seven doubles, nine home runs and 41 walks.
+He has driven in 24 runs with seven stolen bases.

 McCutchen Recent Games